Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 \begin{lemma} Consider the left hand side of \eqref{eq:v-cont-equation} as a linear operator between suitable Sobolev completions, let's say $W^{1,2}(\bR \times S^1,\bC) \rightarrow L^2(\bR \times S^1,\bC)$.
 That operator is always onto.
 It is an isomorphism iff $[\alpha^+, \alpha^-] \cap \bZ = \emptyset$. \end{lemma}

-\begin{proof} If one writes solutions of \eqref{eq:v-cont-equation} explicitly using \eqref{eq:v-tilde-2}, then the $W^{1,2}$ condition says that the Taylor expansion of $\tilde{v}(z)$ can only have nontrivial terms $z^{-k}$ with $k \in [\alpha^+,\alpha^-] \cap \bZ$.
+\begin{proof} If one writes solutions of \eqref{eq:v-cont-equation} explicitly using \eqref{eq:v-tilde-2}, then the $W^{1,2}$ condition says that the Taylor expansion of $\tilde{v}(z)$ can have nontrivial terms $z^{-k}$ with $k \in [\alpha^+,\alpha^-] \cap \bZ$.
 This matches the Fredholm index of our operator, which can be determined either directly using a suitable index formula, or by using the relation with spectral flow. \end{proof}

-Lemma \ref{th:max-principle-1} carries over to our situation in a very special case, namely when $[\alpha^+,\alpha^-] \cap \bZ = \emptyset$.
-Lemmas \ref{th:max-principle-2}--\ref{th:nonnegative-2} continue to hold, with the obvious adaptation that the numbers $\alpha^{\pm}$ should be used to give bounds for $m^{\pm}(u)$.
+Lemmas \ref{th:nonnegative-1}--\ref{th:nonnegative-2} continue to hold, with the obvious adaptation that the numbers $\alpha^{\pm}$ should be used to give bounds for $m^{\pm}(u)$.
 Lemma \ref{th:transversality-2} also generalizes.
 The proof is largely as before, with one added wrinkle, which concerns solutions $u$ of \eqref{eq:continuation} which remain inside $p^{-1}(B)$.
 Let's write such a solution as $u = (v,w)$, with respect to the trivialization \eqref{eq:trivialization-outer}.
-By Lemma \ref{th:v-regular}, $v$ is a regular solution of \eqref{eq:v-cont-equation}.
-On the other hand, if one considers $v$ as fixed, then $w$ is itself a solution of a continuation-type equation in $M$, for which one can easily show transversality.
+By Lemma \ref{th:v-regular}, $v$ is a regular solution of \eqref{eq:v-cont-equation}; and $w$ is a solution of a continuation-type equation in $M$, for which one can easily show transversality.
 Combining the two components then yields the desired transversality result for $u$.
 One now defines a continuation map exactly as in \eqref{eq:continuation-map}.

 \begin{lemma} Suppose that $[\alpha^+,\alpha^-] \cap \bZ = \emptyset$.
 Then the continuation map $\mathit{HF}^*(E,\alpha^+) \rightarrow \mathit{HF}^*(E,\alpha^-)$ is an isomorphism. \end{lemma}